 Approximately 60% of all employed nurses work in hospitals, so it’s great that over 95% of the participants surveyed told us they would be comfortable working in a hospital setting.
-For those 5% that are not at ease in a hospital environment, there are ever increasing numbers of nursing opportunities to be found elsewhere.
+For those 5% that are not at ease in a hospital environment, there are ever increasing nursing opportunities to be found elsewhere.

 Speaking of workplaces, 35% percent of those surveyed said they love to travel.
 The future is exceptionally bright for these individuals!
 According to the Professional Association of Nurse Travelers, 340 travel nursing companies are trying to fill over 25,000 travel nursing jobs every year with demand continuing to increase.